• HOME

 Disposession and Diaspora

 By the early 1700s, some Lenape were being pressured to leave the colony of New Jersey to find new homes in the west while others assimilated into European culture.
-Those that stayed in New Jersey resented the colonization of their homeland and raided European settlements during the French and Indian War (1754-1763).
+Those who stayed in New Jersey resented the colonization of their homeland and raided European settlements during the French and Indian War (1754-1763).

 In 1756, a colonial commission on Indian affairs was created with the goal of resolving conflicts.
 In 1758, a peace conference was held and some Lenape were paid for their land while even more Lenape groups made the difficult choice to leave their homes to go westward.